 7) FireSSH Addon for Firefox and Chrome

 Terminals is one of those SSH clients with a polished user interface for making use of tabbed SSH sessions.
-Terminals is open-sourced and combines many features which are included in both free and paid SSH clients mentioned in this article.
+Terminals is open-sourced and combine many features which are included in both free and paid SSH clients mentioned in this article.
 Following are the features included in Terminals:

 ● Session screenshot capture.